-In this chapter, you will examine the functions of your emotions, the impact that culture plays in how you display your emotions, and emotional intelligence.
-Learning these concepts will aid in your future interactions with coworkers, friends, and family, increasing your understanding of human relations.
+In this chapter, we will examine the functions of our emotions, the impact that culture plays in how we display our emotions, and emotional intelligence.
+At the end of this chapter, you will complete activities to apply the emotion concepts you learned about to increase your understanding of human relations.